dannydxu1/iOS-Portfolio-Xu22/README.md

 <img src="https://user-images.githubusercontent.com/95701961/161868358-dfffd146-9199-4729-861a-66f4e0063477.png" width=50% height=50%/>

 ## [Tip Calculator App](https://github.com/RohitP123/FinalTipCalc)
 This was my first Swift app that I worked on with a partner.
-It was created by following a tutorial, but it was enough to familiarize me with the basics of Swift.
+It was created by following this [tutorial](https://www.youtube.com/watch?v=fnHDbTDPu3s&t=911s), but it was enough to familiarize me with the basics of Swift.
+This tutorial taught me about buttons, text fields, and other types of objects in SwiftUI.
+I also learned about state variables and how to use views to make simplify apps.

 ## [Cash Register Counter](https://github.com/RohitP123/Cash-Register-App/blob/main/README.md)
 This app was created to make it easier for workers to count money within cash registers.
 Creating this app taught me a great deal about working with a partner and source control, as well as how to implement and receieve feedback on apps and to account for different types of users and devices.
 I also learned how to use paddings, bindings, and how to make a UI that "makes sense".